Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Methodology

 \subsubsection{Preprocessing}

-Data preprocessing is the technique of transforming the raw data into an ``understandable" format.
-Some machine learning algorithms are particularly sensitive to the range of values, and rescaling the data is a common way to overcome this issue.
-As we are interested in the cross-sectional impact of firm characteristics, we {\it z-score} the independent variables on each date.
-This means that for each date $t$, we subtract the cross-sectional average and divide by the cross-sectional standard deviation:
+Data preprocessing is the technique of transforming raw data into a machine-understandable format.
+Some machine learning algorithms are particularly sensitive to ranges of input values and stationarity of the variables, and rescaling is a common way to overcome this issue.
+However, there is no consensus on a rescaling method to apply to these problems although it is very common to see z-scoring and uniform quintile scaling which mimics common portfolio sorting techniques (see \cite{GuKX2018}).
+After comparing different methods on the validation set, we settled for z-scoring as it maintains the distribution shape of the variables in contrast to uniform quantile scaling.
+It is important however to stress that different scaling methods may lead to different results and on our observations we found that some models might perform better using other scaling methods.
+The mathematical formula corresponding to such transformation is as follows:

-This transformation standardizes all variables to have mean 0 and variance 1 while maintaining the ranking of stocks by each variable along the cross-section.\\ \\ Before running the models, we need to deal with missing data.
+where $\bar{x}_{., t}$ and $\sigma(x_{., t}$ are the cross-sectional mean and standard deviation of the observations $(x_{1, t}, x_{N_t, t})$.
+Note that we proceed with the rescaling after winsorizing extreme values (beyond 3 inter-quartiles of the median since variables are not normally distributed).
+When omitting missing observations, the transformation standardizes all variables to have a mean 0 and unit variance.
+For the predicted variables, log excess returns and maximum drawdown, we would leave the variables unchanged.\\ \\ Before running the models, we need to deal with missing data.
 This issue is pervasive and important in machine learning applications.
-Missing values in our data are caused by the absence of the information for a given stock at a given date.
 Removing stocks with missing information is not a solution as it will result in very few observations.
 Therefore, we rely on imputation methods.
 The most common imputation methods are mean, median, mode, and K-nearest neighbors.
 In our case, replacing missing values for categorical variables by their median and those in numerical variables by their mean gave better results on the validation set.
 Once again, the median and mean are taken over stocks on a given date.